SelectQuoteLabs/SQComponents/notes/SQForm.md

 If you want an empty option in the dropdown list options, set the `displayEmpty` prop to `true`.

+**SQFormResetButtonWithConfirmation**

+As shown in the component prop-types, the `onReset` of this component is optional, not required, but can be passed in order to handle any additional side effects when resetting the form.
+This function prop was created, for example, to be able to clear the search results from a search form, so when we reset the search form's fields, we also want to clear out the previous search's results.

 ## Library Documentation

 - [Formik](https://jaredpalmer.com/formik/docs/overview)